NicoVogel/typescript-lecture/src/slides/example.md

 # Slide 1: Heading

 ## This is a Heading in Markdown

 ---

 # Slide 2: Paragraph Text

-This is a paragraph in Markdown.
+## This is a paragraph in Markdown.
 It allows you to write text in a straightforward way.
----

 # Slide 3: Bold and Italic

 **This text is bold**
-*This text is italic*
+_This text is italic_

 ---

 # Slide 4: Lists

 ## Ordered List

 1. First item
 2. Second item
 3. Third item

 ## Unordered List

 - First item
 - Second item
 - Third item

 ---

 # Slide 5: Links and Images

 [This is a link](http://example.com)
 ![Image](https://picsum.photos/1260/720)

 ---

 # Slide 6: Blockquotes

 > This is a blockquote.
 >
 > Multiple lines of quoted text can be included.

 ---

 # Slide 7: Code

 `This is inline code`

 ```